 If you're posting content

 These policies prohibit certain types of content relating to free and fair democratic elections.
 Don’t post elections-related content on YouTube if it fits any of the descriptions noted below.

 - Voter suppression: Content aiming to mislead voters about the time, place, means, or eligibility requirements for voting, or false claims that could materially discourage voting.

 - Candidate eligibility: Content that advances false claims related to the technical eligibility requirements for current political candidates and sitting elected government officials to serve in office.
 Eligibility requirements considered are based on applicable national law, and include age, citizenship, or vital status.

 - Incitement to interfere with democratic processes: Content encouraging others to interfere with democratic processes.
 This includes obstructing or interrupting voting procedures.

-- Election integrity: Content advancing false claims that widespread fraud, errors, or glitches occurred in certain past certified national elections.
+- Election integrity: Content advancing false claims that widespread fraud, errors, or glitches occurred in certain past elections to determine heads of government.
 Or, content that claims that the certified results of those elections were false.
 This policy currently applies to:

 - The 2021 German federal election